Lemon pepper seasoning is ideal for fish, chicken or chicken wings. Add a sprinkle or two to liven up dinnertime!

 You can use it on almost anything!
 I use it most often to make these popular Lemon Pepper Chicken Wings.
 You definitely need to try that easy recipe (it’s the most popular recipe on this site)!

 It’s also wonderful sprinkled on fish before baking or grilling.
-You could make a compound butter with it and use it on seafood, too.
+It makes a wonderful compound butter that’s amazing on seafood.
 It’s even delicious tossed with pasta.
 Sprinkle it on chicken, shrimp or even as a popcorn flavoring.

 Does lemon pepper seasoning have salt in it?